Scorzonera

 Scorzonera is a genus of flowering plants in the tribe Cichorieae within the family Asteraceae.

-They are distributed in Europe, Asia, and Africa.
+Species of the genus are found in Europe, Asia, and Africa.
 Its center of diversity is in the Mediterranean.
-Well-known species include the edible black salsify (Scorzonera hispanica).
-Scorzonera tau-saghyz is a source of natural rubber.

-Scorzonera is recorded as a food plant for the larva of the Nutmeg, a species of moth.
+Scorzonera is recorded as a food plant for the larva of the nutmeg, a species of moth.

 Species

-The genus contains the following species.
+The following species are recognised in the genus Scorzonera: